Ultrapure water: Dissolved oxygen

-Advanced microelectronics manufacturing processes require low single digit to 10 ppb dissolved oxygen (DO) concentrations in the ultrapure rinse water to prevent oxidation of wafer films and layers.
+Advanced microelectronics manufacturing processes require dissolved oxygen (DO) concentrations to be <10 μg/L in the ultrapure rinse water to prevent oxidation of wafer films and layers.
 DO in power plant water and steam must be controlled to ppb levels to minimize corrosion.
-Copper alloy components in power plants require single digit ppb DO concentrations whereas iron alloys can benefit from the passivation effects of higher concentrations in the 30 to 150 ppb range.

 Dissolved oxygen is measured by two basic technologies: electrochemical cell or optical fluorescence.
 Traditional electrochemical measurement uses a sensor with a gas-permeable membrane.
 Behind the membrane, electrodes immersed in an electrolyte develop an electric current directly proportional to the oxygen partial pressure of the sample.
-The signal is temperature compensated for the oxygen solubility in water, the electrochemical cell output and the diffusion rate of oxygen through the membrane.

 Optical fluorescent DO sensors use a light source, a fluorophore and an optical detector.
 The fluorophore is immersed in the sample.
 Light is directed at the fluorophore which absorbs energy and then re-emits light at a longer wavelength.
 The duration and intensity of the re-emitted light is related to the dissolved oxygen partial pressure by the Stern–Volmer relationship.
 The signal is temperature compensated for the solubility of oxygen in water and the fluorophore characteristics to obtain the DO concentration value.

 Silica

 Silica is a contaminant that is detrimental to microelectronics processing and must be maintained at sub-ppb levels.
 In steam power generation silica can form deposits on heat-exchange surfaces where it reduces thermal efficiency.
 In high temperature boilers, silica will volatilize and carry over with steam where it can form deposits on turbine blades which lower aerodynamic efficiency.
-Silica deposits are very difficult to remove.
-Silica is the first readily measurable species to be released by a spent anion exchange resin and is therefore used as the trigger for anion resin regeneration.
-Silica is non-conductive and therefore not detectable by conductivity.

-Silica is measured on side stream samples with colorimetric analyzers.
-The measurement adds reagents including a molybdate compound and a reducing agent to produce a blue silico-molybdate complex color which is detected optically and is related to concentration according to the Beer–Lambert law.
-Most silica analyzers operate on an automated semi-continuous basis, isolating a small volume of sample, adding reagents sequentially and allowing enough time for reactions to occur while minimizing consumption of reagents.
-The display and output signals are updated with each batch measurement result, typically at 10 to 20-minute intervals.
+Total silica can be measured using atomic emission spectroscopy or mass spectrometry, while dissolved silica can be detected using colorimetric methods.
+In the colorimetric method, reagents including molybdate are added to solution which creates a blue silico-molybdate complex that can be detected using UV-Vis spectroscopy.